csci-1301/csci-1301.github.io/lectures/README.md

 This directory contains all lecture notes.
 CSCI 1301 Book is automatically generated from the contents of this directory.

-**Instructions for creating new lectures**
+### Instructions for creating new lectures

 When creating a new lecture, let's call it `lecture xyz`:

-1. first create a directory called `lecture_xyz` (follow the existing naming convention)
+1. Create a directory called `NNN_lecture_xyz`

+    - follow the existing convention for numbering and case
+    - the numbers tell pandoc how to order book content.
+Use leading zero and increments of 10.
+Choose a number number based on where in the book the new lecture should appear.

-2. under that directory, create file `readme.md`, then write notes there
+2. under that directory, create new file `readme.md`.
+Write lecture notes in this file using markdown.

 Following these steps will automatically include the new lecture in the book.